 Mosquitoes do not differentiate between a discarded tire at an auto body shop and a tire swing in a local playground.
 When selecting a breeding ground, mosquitoes are attracted to small, shaded containers (Yee, 2008) filled with stagnant water.
 Playgrounds and auto body shops are both tend to have tires, which are known to be a common habitat for a variety of mosquito species (Yee, 2008).

 In 2003, a study was conducted in southern Manitoba at waste management and tire dealerships to determine how tires act as larval habitats for mosquitos.
-Over 25% of the 1,142 tires samples contained a total of 32, 474 mosquito larvea and pupea (McMahon et al., 2008).
+Over 25% of the 1,142 tires samples contained a total of 32, 474 mosquito larvae and pupae (McMahon et al., 2008).
 The shape of tires lends itself to capture rainwater and provide shade for the mosquito eggs.
 A cumulative literature review of various studies conducted within the Eastern United States determined that thirty-two different species of mosquitoes have been found breeding in this environment (Yee, 2008).
-Aedes Albopictus, an invasive species that is known to be a secondary vector of Zika, West Nile Virus and other infectious diseases, was most abundant in the south.
+Aedes albopictus, an invasive species that is known to be a secondary vector of Zika virus, West Nile virus and other infectious diseases, was most abundant in the south.

 Tires are an especially important physical feature to include in vector dynamic studies because they are abundant in proximity to human populations.
 A high number of tires can also be found in landfills; creatives often use old tires as garden decoration; communities sometimes use tires to demarcate crosswalks and slow down vehicles.
 Examples of other common receptacles mosquitos frequently breed in include: buckets, wheel barrows, flower pots, unmaintained fountains, and unmaintained pools.